Poltanek/A_Star/README.md

-# A* Path finding Algorithm Implementation
+# A* Pathfinding Algorithm Implementation

 ## Under Construction!
 Will be implementing more features to this application or is still under planning and development